Alex Sidles Kayaking Trips

 From Yellow Island, I crossed to Jones Island, a state park where I have camped many times.
 Jones has about four miles of hiking trails, a good change of pace from the tiny BLM islands.
 For the second night in a row, I slept out under the sky.
 This time, with no trees to shelter me, I draped my tent over myself like a blanket when the raindrops started around midnight.
 The raccoons were merciful and did not more than poke at my food or gear.

 I was left with very mixed feelings about the RMP.
-The environmentalist in me is pleased that more islands have been placed off-limits or seen access reduced.
-The kayaker in me is sorry to lose yet more camping and resting locations.
+The environmentalist in me was pleased that more islands have been placed off-limits or seen access reduced.
+The kayaker in me was sorry to lose yet more camping and resting locations.
 Sites like Freeman Island and McConnell Rocks may seem pretty marginal for recreation compared to other sites nearby, but their loss is part of a seemingly endless trend toward less and less kayaking access over time.

 The real damage, of course, was done over a century ago, when the federal homesteading acts handed over land for free in lots of up to 320 acres.
 Vast tracts of land were snapped up and have remained in private hands ever since, one of the great ignominies of American history.
 Today, those of us who love the outdoors are left fighting over scraps—yet industry and landowners call us radical!